 Hi!
 I'm Brian, most common online handle

-betaveros, a math and computer science nerd meandering through the second year of college (undergraduate at MIT, class of 2019).
-I like combinatorics, complexity theory, functional programming, singing/rapping in the shower, and puzzles.
+betaveros, a third-year math and computer science undergraduate student (MIT, class of 2019).
+I like front-end/UI design, computer security, functional programming, theoretical computer science, combinatorics, and puzzles.
 This is my website.
 One of them, anyway.

-Here is my (public) résumé.
-You can reach me at (my most common online handle)
+Here's my résumé.
+You can email me at (my most common online handle)

 Things I've made:

 : a command-line utility in Haskell (as well as